 Is Vatican City a tourist destination as well as a centre of the Roman Catholic Church?

 Even if you are not a Catholic you will have known how important the Vatican is and that it is the main centre of the Roman Catholic Church.
 You might think that the Pope lives there but that isn’t strictly correct.
 He lives at a place called Castel Gandolfo (in the summer at any rate), which is about 40 km away from Rome.
 The Pope does regularly use the city though and if you are a Catholic you will probably want to go to one of the regular masses.
 These are usually held in the open air, but may also be held inside one of the buildings and you can arrange to go to a blessing, too.

 So will I need to have an ETIAS to visit the Vatican?

-This depends entirely on your nationality.
-Only non E.U. passport holders will be targeted by ETIAS.
+This ETIAS requirement will depend on your nationality.
+Only non E.U. passport holders who travel visa-free will be targeted by ETIAS.
 These are travellers who are currently are on a list of around 60 so called visa waiver countries (e.g. the United States, Canada, Australia, New Zealand, Japan etc).
 Up to now, these visitors have not needed to apply for a visa in advance before travelling to Europe.
 If you have been to Europe before you will remember whether you needed a visa to visit any of the European countries.
 If you didn’t and you are not an E.U. and not a Schengen passport holder, you will most likely need to obtain an ETIAS to travel to Europe from 2021 onward.